Real-hackbard/Culture-Fonts/README.md

 The concept of a “font” as we understand it today began to take shape as societies transitioned from logographic writing systems to alphabets.
 An alphabet is a set of letters or symbols in a fixed order used to represent the basic sounds of a language.
 One of the earliest known alphabets is the Phoenician alphabet, which emerged around 1200 BCE.
 It consisted of 22 characters, each representing a consonant, and laid the groundwork for future alphabets, including Greek and Latin.

+Deciphering ancient scripts has been a long-standing challenge for historians and linguists.
+The process of decoding these early writings provides crucial insights into the cultures and societies that produced them.
+The Rosetta Stone, discovered in 1799, was instrumental in unraveling the mysteries of Egyptian hieroglyphics.
+This artifact contained the same text in three scripts: Greek, Demotic, and hieroglyphic.
+By comparing the Greek text, which was already understood, with the other scripts, scholars were able to unlock the secrets of ancient Egyptian writing.

+This program allows you to generate a large portion of these ancient scripts and save them as images.
+The program only generates numbers in the respective language, since the letters of all languages ​​were simply unknown in antiquity.